tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/52-solaris-installation.md

 MySQL on Solaris is available in a number of different formats.

-* For information on installing using the native Solaris PKG format, see  Section 2.7.1, “Installing MySQL on Solaris Using a Solaris PKG”.
+* For information on installing using the native Solaris PKG format.
 * To use a standard `tar` binary installation, use the notes provided in  Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.
 Check the notes and hints at the end of this section for Solaris specific notes that you may need before or after installation.

 To obtain a binary MySQL distribution for Solaris in tarball or PKG format, <https://dev.mysql.com/downloads/mysql/8.4.html>.